eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Design

 \subsubsection{SLO-aware Buffer Scaling Policy}

-Figure \ref{fig:logicalbuffer} illustrates the trade-off between TTFT and TPOT under varying CPU buffer sizes.
+CPU buffer size directly affects the trade-off between TTFT and TPOT.
 To achieve an optimal balance between them, it is essential to determine an appropriate buffer size.
-However, a fixed-size buffer is suboptimal due to the significant impact of LLM's dynamic workload.
-To address this, eLLM introduce a concept of logical buffer, an abstraction of the physical buffer that dynamically adjusts the actual usable size within its fixed capacity.
-This enables flexible adjustment of buffer space without evicting stored data, enhancing system adaptability to dynamic workloads.
+However, a fixed-size buffer is suboptimal due to LLMs' dynamic workloads.
+To address this, eLLM introduces the concept of a logical buffer, an abstraction of the physical buffer that dynamically adjusts the usable size within its fixed capacity.
+This enables flexible adjustment of buffer space without evicting stored data, thereby enhancing the system's adaptability to dynamic workloads.

-Building on this, eLLM proposes an SLO-aware logical buffer scaling algorithm, as shown in Algorithm \ref{alg:buffer_tuning}.
-If a TPOT violation is detected, the logical buffer size is reduced to limit prefill requests, thereby optimizing TPOT.
-Conversely, if a TTFT violation is detected, the logical buffer size is increased to optimize TTFT.
-In eLLM, a violation event is triggered if the TTFT or TPOT exceeds the predefined SLO threshold three times within a specific scheduling iteration window (empirically set to 5 iterations).
+Building on this, eLLM proposes an SLO-aware logical buffer scaling algorithm.
+If a TPOT violation is detected, the logical buffer size is reduced to limit prefill requests, thereby improving TPOT performance.
+Conversely, if a TTFT violation is detected, the logical buffer size is increased to improve TTFT performance.
+A violation event is triggered if the TTFT or TPOT exceeds the predefined SLO threshold three times within a specific scheduling iteration window (set to 5 iterations).
 The buffer tuning factor $\alpha$ is a hyperparameter (default $\alpha$ = 2) that controls the rate of buffer size adjustment.